tearust/t-rust/docs/Sep2022_tokenomics/state_maintainers.md

 ## State broadcasting

 [hosting_nodes](hosting_nodes.md) can send query txns to state maintainers for latest state, but in most cases, the hosting nodes will cache a historical states in its own node.
 They will receive the update of latest state from state maintainer using state subscription model.
-This model runs in multi-tiers.
-The state maintainers only broadcasting to a limited number of "top tier" hosting nodes to reduce the network bandwidth consumption.
-Then the top tier hosting nodes broadcast to the "second tier", then "third tier" and so on.
+The state maintainers only broadcasting to a limited number [seated_hosting](seated_hosting.md) to reduce the network bandwidth consumption.

-The hosting nodes can join a tier by obtaining the tier seat via an auction.
+The hosting nodes can become [seated_hosting](seated_hosting.md) by obtaining the [state_subscription_seat](state_subscription_seat.md) via an auction.
 This similar to the state maintainer seat auction.
-Of course, they will need to pay tier tax too.
+Of course, they will need to pay tax too.